l-mccarthy/IntroToIM/Feb22/README.md

     pop();
 ```

 Furthermore, I would have liked to add a function to make the user somehow scroll across my ratings but I tried using translations and it only increased the distance between the rectangles.
 In the end, I just stretched the canvas to be long enough to fit every rating and scroll using the scrolling bar that is built into the p5.js website, not in my program.
-Unfortunately, this means, as an entire image, my data visualization is very, very long.
+Unfortunately, this means that, as an entire image, my data visualization is very, very long.

 ```
 function setup() {